KevinFasusi/supplychainpy/docs/quickstart.rst

 An optimisation option exists, if after running the inventory analysis and the monte carlo analysis, the behaviour in the transaction summary is not favourable.
-If most skus are not achieving their desired service level, or have large quantities of backlog etc, the you can use:
+If most skus are not achieving their desired service level, or have large quantities of backlog etc, then you can use:

 .. code:: python